 Few People Know About This Hidden Lava Tube Cave You Can Explore In Arizona

 Arizona is filled with natural wonders just waiting to be explored.
-From natural bridges to magical waterfalls, the Grand Canyon State has it all and exploring the following cave is one of the most unique hikes you’ll ever take.
-Check it out.
+From natural bridges to magical waterfalls, the Grand Canyon State has it all, and exploring the following cave is one of the most unique hikes you’ll ever take – we promise.
+Check it out:

 Learn more about Arizona’s Lava Tube Cave at this link on the website of the US Forest Service.
-The cave is open year-round and entrance is free.
-The roads leading to the cave can be unexpectedly closed due to winter weather or wet conditions.
-This could lead to the need to hike up to four miles to reach the cave entrance.
+The cave is open year-round and entrance is free – however, make sure to check the website for current closures while planning your trip, as sometimes inclement weather or other things may cause the Forest Service to close the cave to visitors.
+The road leading to the cave can be unexpectedly closed due to winter weather or wet conditions, as well, so it’s important to double-check.
 You’ll find the entrance to the cave at this Google map location.